mlrun/mlrun/docs/data-management-and-versioning.md

                          artifact_path=artifact_path)
 ```

-The dataset location is returned in the `output` field, therefore you can get the location by calling `get_data_run.outputs['iris_dataset']` and use the `get_dataitem` function to get the dataset itself.
+The dataset location is returned in the `outputs` field, therefore you can get the location by calling `get_data_run.outputs['iris_dataset']` and use the `get_dataitem` function to get the dataset itself.

 ``` python
 # Read your data set